ostdotcom/deprecated-0-9-2-company-restful-apis/docs/api/docs/transaction.md

 ---
 id: transaction
-title: Transaction API
+title:Transaction API
 sidebar_label:Transaction API
 ---

-Transactions are executed when tokens are moved between accounts (These can be between _user_ to _another-user_ or _company_ to _user_ and vice versa).
-In ostKIT a transaction represents a core action or event in your application (for example. a "like", "share", "purchase", "monthly winner" or a "birthday event").
+Transactions are executed when tokens are moved between accounts.
+These can be between _user_ to another _user_ or _company_ to _user_ and vice versa.
+In ostKIT a transaction represents a core action or event in your application, for example. a "like", "share", "purchase", "monthly winner" or a "birthday event".
 You can associate a value with each transaction.
 Once you create such transactions for your application and assign value to each of them, they become opportunities for your end-users to "Earn" and "Spend" Branded Tokens (BT) in your application.
 This exchange of tokens represents a branded token economy.

 So an important aspect of setting up a branded token economy is to setup transactions.
 Below we detail out APIs for creating transactions, running them and viewing the list of all transactions created.